 In case you prove unable to infer what is being discussed, we are of course talking about sex.Songs of this type can go several ways:

 Be subtle.
 Bury what you're talking about in Double Entendres and Unusual Euphemisms.
-Examples include; dancing, loving, working, eating, riding or teaching, as well as their synonyms and words associated with them.
+Examples include; dance, love, work, eat, ride, teach or party, as well as their synonyms and words associated with them.